Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/rank_piv_sing_det.md

 {% endhighlight %}

 <div style="text-align: justify">
-<p>The matrix is singular if during elimination, row exchanges can't avoid a
+<p>The matrix is singular if during elimination row exchanges can't avoid a
 zero in a pivot postilion.
 Our elimination method already returns a variable indicating singularity, and so this next method just provides a cleaner way of accessing that variable:</p>